benisrael29/Opsgenie-devops-integration/README.md

 6. Set up an API Gateway trigger to expose your Lambda function as an HTTP endpoint.
 7. Configure Opsgenie to send alerts to the HTTP endpoint provided by API Gateway.

+## Opsgenie Configuration

+To integrate Opsgenie with your AWS Lambda function, you need to configure Opsgenie to send alerts to the Lambda function via an API Gateway trigger.
+Follow these steps to set up the Opsgenie configuration:

+1. **Create an Webhook Integration in Opsgenie:**
+   - Log in to your Opsgenie account.
+   - Navigate to the `Integrations` page and select `Add integration`.
+   - Choose `Webhook` as the integration type.
+   - Fill in the integration details and save your changes.

+2. **Configure Webhook URL:**
+   - After setting up your AWS Lambda function with an API Gateway trigger, copy the API endpoint URL provided by AWS.
+   - In Opsgenie, go to the integration you created and find the `Settings` section.
+   - Paste the API Gateway endpoint URL into the webhook URL field.
+   - Specify the HTTP method as `POST` if requried.

+3. **Define Alert Actions:**
+   - In the same integration settings, define which Opsgenie actions (Create, Acknowledge, Close) should trigger the webhook.
+   - Ensure that the payload format matches the expected format in your Lambda function.

+4. **Save and Enable Integration:**
+   - Once you have configured the webhook and actions, save your integration.
+   - Ensure the integration is enabled to start sending alerts to your Lambda function.

+5. **Test the Integration:**
+   - It's a good practice to test the integration by creating a test alert in Opsgenie.
+   - Verify that the alert triggers a new event in your AWS Lambda function and that the corresponding action is taken in Azure DevOps.

+By following these steps, you will have configured Opsgenie to communicate with your AWS Lambda function, enabling automated alert management with Azure DevOps.

 ## Testing
 The repository includes a script for running test data sets against the Lambda function.
 Use the `run_test_data_sets` function in `main.py` to simulate Opsgenie events and verify the integration's response.